Finish the year strong: Access our free fundraising resources today!

 Published May 27, 2022 Reading Time: 4 minutes

-Peer-to-Peer Fundraising Platforms are increasingly effective when it comes to scaling donations for nonprofits.
+Peer-to-peer fundraising platforms are increasingly effective when it comes to scaling donations for nonprofits.
 We spoke to Otis Fulton, the vice president of psychology strategy at Turnkey, to further break down the psychology of peer-to-peer fundraising.
 Get our tips below to harness its power and turn your next peer-to-peer fundraising campaign into a success.

 According to our newly released report, The State of Modern Philanthropy 2022, time-based campaigns that include peer-to-peer raise 3.8X more on average than all other time-based campaign types.